VladMikheenko/VladMikheenko/README.md

 that is why I use **Python**.
 Apart from it, I have experience in **Linux** (Debian-based distros), **PostgreSQL**, **Docker** and **Git**.<br>

-👀 I’m interested in asynchronous programming and, obviously, back-end development. <br> I’m currently learning ...<br>

-📫 How to reach me ...
+👀 I’m primarily interested in asynchronous programming and system administration.
+Currently I’m learning advanced features of Python standard library (inspired by book "Python Cookbook"), asyncio, Linux, Computer Science theory.
+By the way, there are my projects (there will be more of them): https://github.com/VladMikheenko?tab=repositories

+mkhn.email@gmail.com<br>
++375445322588